-The two animated short films, Miyako and The Monster Under My Bed, both tell of young girls with monsters under their beds.
-The two shorts are great for teaching compare and contrast.
+The two animated short films, Miyako by Jessica Do and The Monster Under My Bed by Karlijn Scholten tell of young girls with monsters under their beds.
+With similarities in themes, animation techniques, and storytelling, the two shorts are great for teaching to compare and contrast.

 A young Japanese girl sleeps beside her wooden doll.
 During the night, the doll awakens suddenly alert.
-The doll leans over the side of the bed and spots a large black shadow monster.
+The doll leans over the side of the bed and spots a giant black shadow monster.
 The doll pulls out her sword to attack.
-She swings it at the monster, cutting it in two, but the monster doesn’t die.
+She swings it at the monster, cutting it in two, but it doesn’t die.
 Its two halves just slither away.

 Two shadow monsters return on the wall over Miyako’s bed.
 They merge into one large monster.

 The wooden doll has a plan.
 She climbs the dresser by stepping on the drawer pulls and using her sword as a pick.
 The doll then turns on the lamp.
 Now her shadow is larger than life and appears next to the shadow monster.
 With a slash, the doll can slay the monster.
 The doll turns off the lamp, puts away her sword, and returns to bed to keep watch over Miyako.

 A young girl awakens and screams.
 Her father rushes into her room.
 The girl points under her bed.
 The father gets down and searches.
 He finds a toy jester and shows it to the girl.
 The father leaves the room.

 The girl tries to go back to sleep but hears noises coming from under the bed.
 The girl opens a bag of cookies, throws one on the floor, and watches to see what will happen.

 A hand reaches out and takes the cookie.
 The girl drops a second cookie.
 The hand reaches out and takes the cookie.
 The hand sticks out from under the bed with the palm up as if to ask for more cookies.
 The girl drops the third cookie in the monster’s hand.